 You want something a bit on the wild side, right?
 A unique cat for your unique personality?

-Still, there are some more exotic cat breeds that you actually can adopt that make great family pets.
+Still, there are some more exotic cat breeds that you can actually adopt that make great family pets.

 These cats came about by breeding domestic cats with Asian Leopard cats.